LF-Engineering/perceval-scripts/README.md

 Run: `./bugzilla.sh` to get data.

+# Git

+Run `./git.sh` script to get git data, note that this script doesn't have all possible repos listed - this is just an example.

 # Other

 Other historical scripts are in `perceval` and `elk` folders, more perceval documentation is [here](https://buildmedia.readthedocs.org/media/pdf/perceval/latest/perceval.pdf).